||below Outingdale to Highway 49

 then turn sharp right onto Morning Canyon Road.

-stay on gravel.
 At one point Starburst climbs uphill.
+You come to a gate, probably closed.

-Park at a wide spot where the road worsens, on BLM land.
+Unload boats at a wide spot near the gate, on BLM land.

-Serious 4WD vehicles can continue down to the river,
+In past years serious 4WD vehicles could continue down to the river,

 Map of Rivers